Sign Up for our Email Inventory Updates

 Evan Lobel

-Unique complex monumental masterwork "Mother and Child" in hand-brazed bronze with painted enamels on a solid marble base by Philip & Kelvin LaVerne, American 1968 (signed “Philip Kelvin LaVerne ‘68”).
-Philip & Kelvin’s most important works are their unique sculptures.
+Unique complex monumental masterwork "Mother and Child" in hand-brazed and textured bronze with green patina on a Carrera marble base by Philip & Kelvin LaVerne, American 1968 (signed “Philip Kelvin LaVerne ‘68”).
+Philip & Kelvin’s most important works are their unique cast and brazed sculptures.
 Both LaVernes were highly trained artists and sculptors, inspired by art, music, history, nature, mythology and love.
-This work represents the immutable bond between a mother and her child.
+This work represents the love of mother and child and is represented in religious iconography.
 It’s simply incredible.

 Provenance: